Quick Answer

 Option 3: Ceiling-Mounted Pole (Drop Pole)

-A ceiling pole mount uses a single vertical pole that anchors to the ceiling and extends downward, with the display attached at the bottom via a VESA bracket.
-This is extremely common in restaurants, sports bars, and QSR environments — and it works just as well for storefront windows.
+A ceiling pole mount uses a single vertical pole (or tube) that anchors to the ceiling and extends downward, with the display attached at the bottom via a VESA bracket.
+Think of it like an upside-down floor lamp holding a TV.
+This is an extremely common setup in restaurants, sports bars, and QSR (quick-service restaurant) environments — and it works just as well for storefront windows.

 This rear-view shot shows the VESA bracket connecting the display to the drop pole, with the pole anchored to the ceiling above the window frame.
-Notice the cables running along the wall — routing them through the hollow pole instead creates a much cleaner install.
+Notice the cables running along the wall — routing them through the hollow pole instead creates a much cleaner install (more on that in the back-cover section below).

 How It Works

 A mounting plate bolts to the ceiling joists or structural deck.
-A telescoping pole (usually 1.5 to 5 feet, adjustable) threads into the plate and drops down to the desired height.
-At the bottom, a VESA-compatible bracket holds the display with tilt and rotation capability.
+A telescoping pole (usually 1.5 to 5 feet in length, adjustable) threads into the plate and drops down to the desired height.
+At the bottom of the pole, a VESA-compatible bracket holds the display.
+Most pole mounts allow tilt and rotation at the bracket point, so you can angle the screen toward the window.

 When This Setup Makes Sense

-Ceiling pole mounts are the go-to when you need the display centered in a wide window, when you want the display high enough to clear foot traffic, or when you're in a space with strong ceiling structure but limited wall options.
-The rotation capability lets you swing the screen for different viewing zones throughout the day.
+Ceiling pole mounts are the go-to when you need the display centered in a wide window (where neither side wall is close enough for a wall-arm mount), when you want the display high enough to clear foot traffic or furniture below, or when you're in a space with strong ceiling structure but limited wall options.
+They're also popular in spaces where the display needs to be visible from multiple angles — the rotation capability lets you swing the screen for different viewing zones throughout the day.

 Hardware Considerations

 Ceiling structure is everything.
-A pole mount concentrates all load on a single point.
+A pole mount concentrates all the load on a single point in the ceiling, unlike cable systems that distribute weight across multiple anchors.
 You need direct attachment to a joist, beam, or concrete deck.
-For a 55-inch display on a 3-foot pole, the mounting plate should be rated for at least 75 lbs to account for dynamic load.
+For a 55-inch commercial display (30–40 lbs) on a 3-foot pole, the mounting plate should be rated for at least 75 lbs to account for dynamic load.

 Pole length and wobble.
-The longer the pole, the more wobble.
-Keep it as short as possible.
-Poles over 4 feet should use 1.5-inch diameter tube or thicker.
+The longer the pole, the more the display will wobble when bumped or in drafty conditions.
+Keep the pole as short as possible while still achieving your desired display height.
+Poles over 4 feet long should use a thicker diameter tube (1.5 inches or more) to reduce flex.

 Cable routing is elegant with poles.
-Run cables inside the hollow pole.
-A single hole in the ceiling lets you route power and data up through the pole into the ceiling cavity.
-From outside, all you see is a clean pole and a screen.
+Unlike wall-arms and cable systems, a pole mount gives you a natural channel to hide cables — run them inside the hollow pole.
+Most quality pole mounts are designed for this.
+A single hole in the ceiling lets you route power and data up through the pole and into the ceiling cavity where they connect to your infrastructure.

 Tilt angle for window displays.
-You'll want a bracket that allows 15–20 degrees of downward tilt so passersby looking up can still read the content clearly.
+If the display is mounted higher than eye level (which it usually is with a ceiling pole), you'll want a bracket that allows 15–20 degrees of downward tilt.
+This ensures passersby looking up at the window can still read the content clearly.

 Recommended Displays

-For restaurants and QSR: the Samsung QM55C.
-For larger storefronts: the Samsung QM75C on a short pole makes a serious impact.
-For direct-sunlight windows: Samsung OM55B or OM75A.
+For restaurants and QSR window displays: the Samsung QM55C gives you the 4K clarity and 24/7 durability that menu board and promotional content demands.
+For larger storefront windows: the Samsung QM75C on a short pole makes a serious impact.
+At 75 inches, it's visible from across a parking lot.
+For direct-sunlight windows: the Samsung OM75A from the OM series.

-You're committed to one position.
-Ceiling access is required, so drop ceiling environments need backing work.
-Servicing the media player requires a ladder.
+Cons: Committed to one fixed position.
+Ceiling access required — drop ceilings need backing work.
+Pole visible from inside.
+Servicing the media player needs a ladder.

 Option 4: Floor-Standing Mount (Freestanding Base)

-A floor-standing mount uses a weighted base with a vertical column that holds the display at window height.
-No drilling required — you set it in place and plug it in.
+A floor-standing mount uses a weighted base sitting on the floor with a vertical column or stand that holds the display at window height.
+No drilling into walls or ceilings required — you literally set it in place and plug it in.

 This hotel entrance setup is a textbook floor-standing installation.
-The display sits on a heavy weighted base just inside the glass, running a landscape promotion.
+The display sits on a heavy weighted base just inside the glass, running a landscape promotion for the hotel's restaurant.
 No ceiling work, no wall drilling — they positioned it, plugged it in, and it was live.
+From the sidewalk, the display is clearly visible through the glass, the content reads well from the street, and the setup communicates a modern, polished lobby environment.

 How It Works

-A heavy steel base (typically 30–60 lbs) sits on the floor behind the window.
-A vertical column rises to your desired display height.
-Some models include locking casters for easy repositioning and built-in shelves for media players.
+A heavy steel base (typically 30–60 lbs for stability) sits on the floor behind the window.
+A vertical column rises from the base to your desired display height, and a VESA bracket at the top holds the panel.
+Some models include locking casters so you can reposition the display easily.
+Higher-end freestanding mounts include internal cable management channels and built-in shelves for media players.

 When This Setup Makes Sense

-Floor-standing mounts are the right choice when you physically cannot drill into the ceiling or walls — leased spaces with strict modification rules, or when you need a portable setup that can be moved between window locations.
-Pop-up retail, trade shows, and seasonal displays are classic use cases.
+Floor-standing mounts are the right choice when you physically cannot drill into the ceiling or walls — either because you're in a leased space with strict modification rules, because the building structure doesn't support overhead mounting, or because you need a portable setup that can be moved between window locations.
+Pop-up retail, trade shows, and seasonal window displays are classic use cases.

 Hardware Considerations

 Base weight vs. display size.
-For a 55-inch display, the base should weigh at least 35 lbs.
-For 75-inch, 50 lbs minimum.
-Make sure casters have locking mechanisms.
+The base needs to be heavy enough to prevent the entire unit from tipping.
+For a 55-inch display, look for a base that weighs at least 35 lbs.
+For a 75-inch display, 50 lbs minimum.
+If the stand uses casters, make sure they have locking mechanisms.

 Height adjustability.
-For window displays, position the center of the screen at roughly 4.5–5 feet — eye level for pedestrians walking past.
+Most floor stands allow you to set the display height between about 3 and 5 feet from the floor.
+For window displays, you'll typically want the center of the screen at roughly 4.5–5 feet — this puts the content at eye level for pedestrians walking past.

 Footprint and depth.
+Floor stands take up space behind the window.
 A typical stand base is 24–30 inches deep.
-Measure the space between your window and whatever's behind it.
+Measure the space between your window and whatever's behind it to make sure the stand fits without blocking the interior flow.

 Recommended Displays